ecr007/English-World/Phrases-Vocabulary/I.md

 Invest: (verb) Put your money into something in a hope that it will increase in value.
 Past Tense: Invested | Past Participle: Invested | E.g: He invested his savings in the stock market.

+It took something like 3 months to finish.

+I hope you are doing very well: means that the speaker wishes for the other person to be in good health and happy.